Battery - Start/Stop

 Location of the batteries

-The support battery normally requires no more service than the normal starter battery.
+The support battery normally requires no more service than the normal battery that is used for starting.
 A workshop should be contacted in the event of questions or problems - an authorised Volvo workshop is recommended.

 If the following instruction is not observed then the Start/Stop function may temporarily cease to work after the connection of an external battery or battery charger: